The Fiduciary Standard: Why is it so important?

 The suitability standard also invites severe conflicts of interest in terms of advisor compensation, which varies greatly from one product to another.
 This incentivizes advisors to promote and sell products that best benefit themselves in terms of commission, far ahead of what is most beneficial for their clients.
 Advisors are not even required to disclose any of these conflicts of interest to their clients who are unlikely to ever know, unless they specifically ask.

 Scandalously, the suitability standard does not even require advisors to make any attempt whatsoever to try to minimize these conflicts.

 The product is at the heart of the suitability relationship.

 According to the White House Council of Economic Advisers, the suitability standard costs Americans $17 BILLION in unnecessary fees and commissions, pocketed every year by non-fiduciary firms and advisors.

 Imagine one hundred available investment options, ranked from 1-100 in order of how suitable they would be for you.
 Let's say 10 of them are clearly entirely unsuitable in your case.

-An advisor under the suitability standard could perfectly legitimately recommend the 90th best investment for you on that list, if it benefitted him the most in commissions paid to him by the provider of that investment, and still meet the suitability standard!
+An advisor under the Suitability Standard could perfectly legitimately recommend the 89th or 90th most suitable investment for you on that list, if it benefitted him and his employer the most in commissions paid out by the provider of that investment, and he would still meet the Suitability Standard.

-The fiduciary advisor must recommend what he believes to be the number one most suitable investment for you on the list and receives no commissions from the provider of that investment.
-That's the difference!
+An advisor under the Fiduciary Standard must, by law, recommend the option that he believes to be the number one investment in your best interests from that list - and receives no commissions from the provider of that investment for doing so.